 My son has fallen in love with Latin.
 Although he's just a Sophomore this year, he's inspired all of my Latin resources.
 I've asked him to write a student's perspective on why the study of Latin is valuable.

 When I first began my adventures in Latin in 7th grade I had no idea what I was getting into.
 At first, Latin was daunting.
 The memorization was difficult to keep up with, and the grammar was hard to remember.
 As I progressed, Latin began to intrigue me.
-Finding a beautiful passage in what seems like a jumble of letters sparked Latin enthusiasm.
+Finding a beautiful passage in what seemed like a jumble of letters sparked Latin enthusiasm.
 By 8th grade, Latin became my favorite subject, and it is an enjoyable part of my daily activity.
-Some say that learning Latin is time consuming, frustrating, and unnecessary.
+Some say that learning Latin is time-consuming, frustrating, and unnecessary.
 Believe it or not, Latin is extremely useful and should be studied.
 Three factors make Latin learning a goal everyone should pursue.
 Latin improves English grammar, develops lasting diligence, and provides foundational understanding of how language works.

 Latin Improves Your English Grammar